RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Other assignments

-**Class Prep and Application/Analysis assignments do not have the possibility of reattempts.** These are only graded on the basis of completeness and effort, and you're expected to meet those very minimal requirements the first time.
+**There are no reattempts offered for Class Prep and Application/Analysis assignments** since those are only graded on the basis of completeness and effort, and you're expected to meet those very minimal requirements the first time.
 If you don't, then you can make up for the lost engagement credits through other means.

 **Most other engagement credits items are one-time only** and will not have a means of reattempting.